zzzeek/sqla_tutorial/presentation/index.rst

 * Eager Loading - attributes are loaded immediately.
 Related tables may be loaded using JOINs to the primary SELECT statement or additional queries can be emitted.
-* Method Chaining - queries are composed using a string of method calls which each return a new query object.

 ORM Walkthrough
 =================================